-|If you are considering becoming a registered Pet Partners® Therapy Animal Team with your animal, here is some information for your consideration.
+Thank you for considering becoming a registered Pet Partners® Therapy Animal Team!

 Prerequisites for the Animal Partner